County Executive Office

 The county also offers many services that cities do not and makes them available to everyone in the county, including people who live within cities.
 Many health services fall into that category, as do restaurant inspections, aid to needy families, support for veterans, child-support services, child protective services and child abuse prevention.

 The County Executive Officer is the chief administrative officer of the County.
 Appointed by the Board, the County Executive is responsible to the Board of Supervisors for the proper and efficient administration of the affairs of the County as prescribed in the County Charter and by formal action of the Board.

-Subject to Board confirmation, the CEO selects all appointive department heads, with the exception of the County Counsel (Board appointee) and the Personnel Director (Civil Service Commission appointee).
+Subject to Board confirmation, the CEO selects all appointive department heads, with the exception of the County Counsel (Board appointee).
 Voters choose six elected officials: Assessor, Auditor-Controller, County Clerk-Recorder-Registrar, District Attorney, Sheriff-Coroner-Marshall and Treasurer-Tax Collector.

 Support and implement Board policies and priorities, provide organizational direction and leadership, coordinate strategic and regional planning efforts, and foster efficient and effective management of county workforce and activities.
 Provide emergency response capability, disaster recovery and response, public safety and fire protection.

 The Placer County Executive Office operates a satellite office in Lake Tahoe.
 This office is responsible for providing many services for Tahoe residents, visitors, and local businesses.
 The County Executive Office at Tahoe also provides assistance on a variety of projects and programs in the Tahoe area, including those led by other county departments, such as the Department of Public Works, Community Development Resources Agency, Facility Services, and the Successor Agency.